 To help you file this year, Concordia has secured access through Sprintax to provide free-of-charge tax software where you will find an online, extensive, searchable, content library and tax preparation software for understanding your nonresident alien tax obligations and completing the tax return.

-Contact Global Learning to obtain your access code to use the software.
+Global Learning will provide you with an access code to use the software.

 Sprintax Resources